 BUED 682.
-Curriculum, Instructional Planning and Assessment in Business Education
+Curriculum, Instructional Planning and Assessment in Business Education Programs

-This course focuses on the principles of effective administration and supervision of public school business .perspectives, major issues, and trends in business education.
+This course focuses on the principles of effective administration and supervision of public school business education programs.
+It includes the foundations of career and technical education from the federal and state perspectives, major issues, and trends in business education.
 Prerequisite: Senior standing or admission to the MAT-BE program.
-(F, S)

-BUED 699.
-Internship in Business Teacher Education

-This course places the teacher candidate in a secondary level business education classroom for a period not less than one semester.
+(F, S) BUED 699.
+Internship in Business Teacher Education Credit 3 (1-4) This course places the teacher candidate in a secondary level business education classroom for a period not less than one semester.
 It includes purposefully observing instruction, planning lessons, delivering instruction, and assessing students as well as classroom and extra-curricular activities associated with the role of teacher in the public school.
 Prerequisites: Completion of BUED 675 and passing score in Praxis II.
 (This course also requires that an application to complete the internship be filed with the Office of Student Teaching and Internships, School of Education by the deadline.)
 (F, S)